rdp/open-source-how-to-popularize-your-project/README.md

     (like you setup the framework, pay others to do the heavy liftwork/amazon turk). or *maybe* *just maybe possibly* you could setup the framework and have others contribute for it, but don't count on it until you know you have rabid fan base that will do you every bidding.
-    Instead count on you having to fund it *forever* as it were.

-Some projects do offer tiers, or a single freebie.
+Some projects do offer tiers, or an intro freebie.

 If you don't go the pay route, expect: